11 Extreme Sports in New Zealand You Have to Try

 If you've never been flung around like a rag doll while whooping in pure exhilaration, have you really lived?
 Just an hour's drive from Tauranga, Rotorua boasts the Kaituna River, a world-class location for white water rafting.

-Not only does it offer a wild, fast-paced adventure, but also it’s the home to the world’s highest commercially-rafted waterfall!
-A 7-meter drop, people!
-Now, that’s what I call making a splash.
+Not only does it offer a wild, fast-paced adventure, but also it's the home to the world's highest commercially rafted waterfall!
+It boasts a breathtaking 7-meter drop!
+Now, that's what I call making a splash.

 4. Zorbing in Rotorua